mixpanel/docs/pages/docs/other-bits/cohort-syncs/facebook-ads.md

 ## Data Requirement

-Facebook uses email address to match users from the cohort with users from their system.
-If they do not have the email address, they will instead use a combination of phone number or first and last name.
+Facebook uses email addresses to match users from the cohort with users from their system.
+If they do not have an email address, they will instead use a combination of phone number or first and last name.

-In order to use this integration, you must set email as a user profile property.
+In order to use this integration, you must set $email as a user profile property.
 In addition to email address, Mixpanel will send a first name user profile property, a last name user profile property, a phone number user property, and the distinct id.

 Facebook excludes cohort members from the audience if they are unable to match them with a user in their system.
 An inequality between the number of users in the Facebook audience and Mixpanel cohort indicates that Facebook was unable to find the user.